Umayyad dynasty: Sufyanid period

-The reunification of the Muslim community under Mu'awiya's leadership marked the establishment of the Umayyad Caliphate.
+The reunification of the Muslim community under Mu'awiya's authority marked the establishment of the Umayyad Caliphate.
+This marked the beginning of the Umayyad dynasty.
 Based on the accounts of the traditional Muslim sources, Hawting writes that: The Umayyads, leading representatives of those who had opposed the Prophet [Muhammad] until the latest possible moment, had within thirty years of his death reestablished their position to the extent that they were now at the head of the community which he had founded.

 In contrast to Uthman's empowerment of the Umayyads, Mu'awiya's power relied on the Arab tribes of Syria rather than on the Umayyad clan, and with minor exceptions, he did not appoint Umayyads to the major provinces or to his court in Damascus.
 He largely limited their influence to Medina, where most of the Umayyads remained headquartered.
-The loss of political power left the Umayyads of Medina resentful of Mu'awiya, who may have become wary of the political ambitions of the much larger Abu al-As branch of the clan, to which Uthman had belonged, under the leadership of Marwan ibn al-Hakam.
+The loss of political power left the Umayyads of Medina resentful of Mu'awiya, who may have become wary of the political ambitions of the much larger Abu al-As branch of the clan, to which Uthman had belonged and which was by then led by Marwan ibn al-Hakam.
 Mu'awiya attempted to weaken the clan by provoking internal divisions.
 Among the measures taken was the replacement of Marwan from the governorship of Medina in 668 with another leading Umayyad, Sa'id ibn al-As.
 The latter was instructed to demolish Marwan's house, but refused.
 Marwan was restored in 674 and also refused Mu'awiya's order to demolish Sa'id's house.
 Mu'awiya appointed his own nephew, al-Walid ibn Utba ibn Abi Sufyan, in Marwan's place in 678.

 In 676, Mu'awiya installed his son, Yazid I, as his successor.
-The move was unprecedented in Muslim politics—earlier caliphs had been elected by popular support in Medina or by the consultation of the senior companions of Muhammad.
+The move was unprecedented in Muslim politics, as earlier caliphs had been elected by popular support in Medina or by the consultation of the senior companions of Muhammad.
 Mu'awiya's Umayyad kinsmen in Medina, including Marwan and Sa'id, accepted Mu'awiya's decision, albeit disapprovingly.
-The principle opposition emanated from Husayn ibn Ali, Abd Allah ibn al-Zubayr, Abd Allah ibn Umar and Abd al-Rahman ibn Abi Bakr, all prominent Medina-based sons of earlier caliphs or close companions of Muhammad.
+The principal opposition emanated from Husayn ibn Ali, Abd Allah ibn al-Zubayr, Abd Allah ibn Umar and Abd al-Rahman ibn Abi Bakr, all prominent Medina-based sons of earlier caliphs or close companions of Muhammad.